albertvazquezm/supply-chain-system/readme.md

 ## Missing Features

-- [ ] Add a CI/CD pipeline to the project
+- [ ] A comprehensive logging system
-- [ ] Add a database to the project
+- [ ] Shared types package for API DTOs (either generating an SDK using openapi schema or creating a shared package)
-- [ ] Add authentication to the project
+- [ ] Authentication and security
-- [ ] Add authorization to the project
+- [ ] API Error handling, including for form requests
-- [ ] Add a monitoring system to the project
+- [ ] Unit and end to end tests